novastride12/git-demo-se/README.md

 # My Calculator

-A simple Python calculator project used for demonstrating Git, GitHub, and CI/CD.
+A simple Python cal project used for demonstrating Git, GitHub, and CI/CD.
 This is my fork.

 ## Project Structure